mrazinshaikh/zoomifyjs/docs/index.md

 </picture>
 ```

-If you are using a module bundler like Webpack or Browserify...
+If you are using a module bundler like Webpack or Vite...

 ```bash
 npm install zoomifyjs